-The recent coronavirus ("COVID-19") pandemic and the mitigation efforts by governments to attempt to control its spread created uncertainties and disruptions in the economic and financial markets.
-The extent to which COVID-19 impacts the Company's business and financial results will depend on numerous evolving factors including, but not limited to: the magnitude and duration of COVID-19, the extent to which it will impact worldwide macroeconomic conditions including interest rates, employment rates, the speed of the anticipated recovery, and governmental and business reactions to the pandemic.
-The Company assessed certain accounting matters that generally require consideration of forecasted financial information in context with the information reasonably available to the Company and the unknown future impacts COVID-19 as of April 3, 2020 and through the date of this report.
-The accounting matters assessed included, but were not limited to, the Company's carrying value of goodwill, intangibles, long-lived assets, inventory and related reserves, and allowance for doubtful accounts.
-While there was not a material impact to the Company's consolidated financial statements as of and for the quarter ended April 3, 2020, the Company's future assessment of the magnitude and duration of COVID-19, as well as other factors, could result in material impacts to the Company's consolidated financial statements in future reporting periods.
-These future developments are highly uncertain and the outcomes are unpredictable.
+The coronavirus ("COVID-19") pandemic and the mitigation efforts by governments to attempt to control its spread created uncertainties and disruptions in the economic and financial markets.
+The extent to which COVID-19 will continue to impact the Company's business and financial results will depend on numerous evolving factors including, but not limited to: the magnitude and duration of COVID-19, the extent to which it will impact worldwide macroeconomic conditions including interest rates, employment rates, the speed of the anticipated recovery, and governmental and business reactions to the pandemic.
+During the quarter ended July 3, 2020, as a result of the economic downturn resulting from COVID-19, the Company experienced reduced demand in the Company's industrial segment and for certain higher end medical products that negatively impacted revenues and gross margin.
+The Company assessed certain accounting matters that generally require consideration of forecasted financial information in context with the information reasonably available to the Company and the currently estimated future impacts COVID-19 as of July 3, 2020 and through the date of filing this report.
+The accounting matters assessed included, but were not limited to, the Company's carrying value of goodwill, intangibles, long-lived assets, equity method investments, inventory and related reserves, and allowance for doubtful accounts.
+The Company's future assessment of the magnitude and duration of COVID-19, as well as other factors, could result in material negative impacts to the Company's consolidated financial statements in future reporting periods.
+These future developments are highly uncertain and the outcomes can not be estimated with certainty.
 Actual results may differ from those estimates, and such differences may be material to the financial statements.